dogweather/forkful/content/en/lua/files-and-io/writing-to-standard-error.md

   \ and diagnostic outputs to a separate channel, distinct from standard output (stdout).\u2026"
 lastmod: '2024-03-13T22:45:00.220305-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (stderr) is about directing error messages and\
-  \ diagnostic outputs to a separate channel, distinct from standard output (stdout).\u2026"
+summary: Writing to standard error (stderr) is about directing error messages and diagnostic outputs to a separate channel, distinct from standard output (stdout).
 title: Writing to standard error
 weight: 25
 ---